-Hi friends, today I am going to show you my tips on how to make a stencil for painting furniture, wood, signs and more!
-You don’t need to own a fancy and expensive cutting machine to create beautiful stencils for your painting projects.
+If you don’t have the money to invest into purchasing a cutting machine then today’s tutorial on how to make a stencil is the answer you’re looking for!
+You don’t have to own a fancy and expensive cutting machine to create beautiful stencils for your painting projects.
 All you need is a few basic supplies and some creativity.
-Read on to learn my method and tips.

 How To Make A Stencil

 *This post contains affiliate links for your convenience and at no extra cost to you.
 For further information please refer to my disclosure policy.
 Thank you so much for supporting my blog.

 Don’t get me wrong, I would LOVE to own a beautiful silhouette cutting machine, but unfortunately it just isn’t in my budget, nor is it a priority right now.
 I just can’t justify buying one for how often I would use it and let me be real, it wouldn’t be often.

 If you own one of these gorgeous machines, you’re one lucky lady or lad!
 But this tutorial is for those of us who need a little help learning how to make a stencil without a machine 😉

 I recently used this stencilling technique on my DIY Lazy Susan that I made from an old, unloved stool and I LOVE how it turned out.
 You can head over to that tutorial to download the Free “Tea, Coffee, Wine” printable that is pre-made and ready for you to cut out.

 My method is simple, you just have to know what to do.

 I’m using Photoshop CS4 in this tutorial (a total dinosaur I know, but it’s what I currently have!) haha.
 Note that if you don’t know photoshop it’s ok.
 You can still create your graphics in Word, PicMoney, Canva and a lot of other free online tools.